 For more information, contact the Chamber at 770.942.5022.

-All Chamber members are invited to join Chamber Connections, which focuses on members connecting with each other for leads generation and business enhancement.
-Members of both Connections Groups consistently receive a number of qualified referrals.
+Chamber members are invited to join Chamber Connections, which focuses on members connecting with each other for leads generation and business enhancement.
+Members of the Connections Groups consistently receive a number of qualified referrals.
 Only one business per industry is allowed in each of the groups.
 There is no charge to participate in this group for Chamber Members.

 Chamber Connections is compiled of three unique networking leads groups that meet the second and fourth Fridays of each month.
 Two groups meet 8 – 9:30 a.m. and another at 10 a.m.